DonsetPG/DonsetPG.github.io/drafts/posts/2024-05-13-multigrid-gnn.md

   gtag('config', 'UA-145347384-1');
 </script>

 This blog post contains a small introduction to Finite Element Methods and Graph Neural Networks.
-It serves as a support for a paper published in - and available here: [Multi-grid Graph Neural Networks](https://).
+This may or may not be to serve as future support for a paper.

 **Videos of predictions from our models are available [here](#predictions).**